Candida infection of the skinDefinition:

 Cutaneous candidiasis is infection of the skin with candida fungus.

 Skin infection - fungal; Fungal infection - skin; Skin infection - yeast; Yeast infection - skin; Intertriginous candidiasis; Cutaneous candidiasis

 The body normally hosts a variety of germs, including bacteria and fungi.
-Some of these are useful to the body, some produce no harm or benefit, and some can cause symptoms or, at times, harm.
+Some of these are useful to the body, some produce no harm or benefit, and some can cause harmful infections.

 A yeast (candida) infection of the skin can cause intense itching.